Sailing Through Time

 The most important phases of Greek civilization are connected with the sea, through voyages of discovery, naval campaigns and ocean trading.
-Over the years, and due to its leading role as a means of communication, the ship also became a subject for artistic creations.
+Over the years, and because of its key role as a means of communication, the ship also became a subject for artistic creations.

 The Obsidian Routes

 The Earliest Depictions of Ships in the Mediterranean

 Ships in the Time of Homer

 The Expansion of the Greek World from Phoenicia to the Pillars of Hercules